grokit/dcore/apps/notes_db/README.md

 # Swallowing Word Documents

 User pandoc to convert .docx to Markdown.
 I have an utility that helps converting into a nicer note format, I may integrate with those scripts.

+# Command-Line Utilities:

+nn: New Note, Create a new note from command line, auto-add some metadata (e.g. time of creation) to the note.
+sn: Search Notes, Search in notes.
+in: Ingest Notes, Break-Down the ingest.md file into smaller notes which each get their own folder.
+sc: Screenshot Copy, Put last screenshot take in ingest directory and link in ingest.md.